goforj/.github/profile/README.md

 Each package is independently versioned, fully tested, documented, and usable on its own - but together they form a cohesive development experience.

+## High-Trust Libraries

+GoForj libraries are built to be trusted in production.

+All core packages target **100% test coverage**, enforce **strict CI**, include **benchmarks**, and expose **explicit, auditable APIs**.
+There is no hidden magic, no runtime surprises, and no accidental breaking behavior.

+GoForj aims to be the kind of dependency you don’t hesitate to ship.

 ## Philosophy

 GoForj is built around a few core principles: